louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

 ## Progress Update
 We have made significant progress on the inventory management system:

-1. **Data Models**: Created all required models for the inventory system including StorageLocation, BoxType, Box, BoxSlot, ProductStorage, and InventoryMovement.
+1. **Data Models**: Created and refined all required models for the inventory system including StorageLocation, BoxType, Box, BoxSlot, ProductStorage, and BoxStorage.

+2. **BoxType Model Enhancements**:
+   - Added color field with standardized choices
+   - Implemented unique constraint on physical characteristics
+   - Converted weight_capacity to weight_empty with increased precision
+   - Added proper validation for dimensions and weights
+   - Removed legacy fields no longer needed

+3. **Dual-Table Storage Implementation**:
+   - Separated inventory tracking (ProductStorage) from physical storage (BoxStorage)
+   - Implemented proper relationships between all components
+   - Added support for batch tracking and expiry dates
+   - Created automatic box slot occupation status updates

-2. **Foreign Key References**: Updated the ProductStorage and InventoryMovement models to reference the VariantProduct model using the SKU field for product identification.
+4. **Foreign Key References**: Updated the ProductStorage and InventoryMovement models to reference the VariantProduct model using the SKU field for product identification.

-3. **Sync Infrastructure**: Implemented the inventory sync using the existing ETL pipeline:
+5. **Sync Infrastructure**: Implemented the inventory sync using the existing ETL pipeline:
    - Created transformer classes in the sync directory for all inventory components
    - Created a YAML configuration file for inventory sync
    - Implemented setup and sync management commands
    - Integrated inventory sync with the run_all_sync command

-4. **Legacy Data Integration**: Set up the synchronization with the Stamm_Lagerorte table to import storage location data.
+6. **Legacy Data Integration**: Set up the synchronization with the Stamm_Lagerorte table to import storage location data.
    - Successfully synchronized all 923 storage location records from the legacy system
    - Implemented validation to handle duplicate storage locations
    - Added proper error handling for data integrity issues

-5. **Migrations**: Successfully applied migrations to establish the database schema.
+7. **Migrations**: Successfully applied migrations to establish the database schema.

-6. **Data Validation**: Implemented validation rules to ensure data integrity:
+8. **Data Validation**: Implemented validation rules to ensure data integrity:
    - Enforced unique constraints on storage location fields (Country, City building, Unit, Compartment, Shelf)
    - Added proper error handling for duplicate records during synchronization

-7. **Command-line Interface**: Enhanced management commands for inventory operations:
+9. **Command-line Interface**: Enhanced management commands for inventory operations:
    - Added component-specific sync commands (e.g., `sync_inventory --component storage_locations`)
    - Implemented debug mode for detailed logging during synchronization
    - Provided summary statistics for sync operations

-8. **BoxType Configuration**: Identified and documented the standard box types, colors, and purposes from the legacy ERP parameters table, which will be used to configure the BoxType model.
+10. **BoxType Configuration**: Identified and documented the standard box types, colors, and purposes from the legacy ERP parameters table, which will be used to configure the BoxType model.
     - Analyzed 42 different box types with detailed specifications
     - Mapped legacy attributes to the new BoxType model
     - Identified common manufacturers and their product lines

-9. **BoxType Synchronization**: Implemented the BoxType transformer to synchronize box types from the legacy system:
+11. **BoxType Synchronization**: Implemented the BoxType transformer to synchronize box types from the legacy system:
     - Created BoxTypeTransformer class to handle data transformation
     - Added proper unit conversion for dimensions (mm to cm) and weights (g to kg)
     - Implemented rounding to ensure decimal values meet database constraints
     - Added detailed descriptions including manufacturer, dimensions, and weights
     - Successfully synchronized 49 box types from the legacy system

-10. **Box Purpose Management**: Improved the box purpose management:
+12. **Box Purpose Management**: Improved the box purpose management:
     - Moved the purpose field from BoxType to Box model to match legacy system design
     - Created BoxPurpose choices in the Box model with standard options (Storage, Picking, Transport, Workshop)
     - Updated BoxTransformer to determine purpose based on box type characteristics
     - Completely removed the purpose field from BoxType table to simplify the data model

-11. **Decimal Precision Handling**: Enhanced the decimal field handling for BoxType dimensions and weights:
+13. **Decimal Precision Handling**: Enhanced the decimal field handling for BoxType dimensions and weights:
     - Updated BoxType model to use appropriate max_digits and decimal_places for all decimal fields
     - Implemented precise decimal conversion in the BoxTypeTransformer using Python's Decimal type
     - Ensured consistent formatting of decimal values to exactly 2 decimal places
     - Fixed validation issues related to decimal precision in the synchronization process

-12. **Frontend Implementation**: Started implementing the Vue.js frontend components:
+14. **Frontend Implementation**: Started implementing the Vue.js frontend components:
     - Created base warehouse management interface with tabbed navigation
     - Implemented i18n support for German and English languages
     - Added comprehensive translations for all inventory-related terms